FAQsMAP-Works Questions & Answers

 Q: How does MAP-Works work?

-A: MAP-Works provides feedback to students as well as information about a student’s transition into Iowa State to appropriate faculty and staff.
+A: MAP-Works provides feedback to students as well as information about a student’s transition to the University of Houston to appropriate faculty and staff.
 This timely interactive, user-friendly data enables proactive interactions with individual students and supports partnerships across college divisions through advanced communication tools.

 Q: How will students learn about MAP-Works?

 A: Students will receive an email inviting them to take the MAP-Works survey.
-Information has also been shared at house meetings, and via bulletin boards, flyers, table tents and postcards.
+Information has also been shared at floor meetings, and via bulletin boards, flyers, table tents and postcards.

 Q: When will students be able to take MAP-Works?

 A: MAP-Works launched in mid-September.
-Students have until October 1to take the survey and be eligible for incentives.
+Students have until October 20th to take the survey and be eligible for incentives.